jeosol/corise-mlops/week3/project/README.md

 The Docker image for the project is not added to the repo because of the size of the image.
 The Docker image can be found in my DockerHub account here: https://hub.docker.com/repository/docker/tdba/news-classifier

-3. The image was successfully test when the container is run and it does write the output to the data/logs.out file in the container.
+3. The image was successfully tested.
+The containerized web app was run, and it process the different requests and writes to the output.
+We checked the data/logs.out file in the container and it contains the logs of the requests.

 Also, see the Makefile for building the Docker image and running the container.